Italian Americans in the American Civil War: In the Confederate army

 Not having reached the number of men necessary to form an autonomous unit, the "first Garibaldi Guards company" was incorporated into the regiment of the "Cazadores Españoles-Spanish Hunters", of which it became Company F; Finally, after New Orleans fell to the Union, the Garibaldi Guards disbanded in early May 1862.
 Many other Italian names are found in the lists of other Confederate units.
 These were immigrants who had already resided in the Southern States.
 About a thousand Italians, emigrants or descendants of emigrants, or with Italian names, enlisted in the armed forces of the Confederacy.

-The military units of the South with the largest number of Italians came from Louisiana, the Confederate state with the largest presence of Italian immigrants.
-New Orleans, which was then the most populous city in the Confederate States, had a very high percentage of foreigners, and when the secession began, practically every ethnic group formed its own units.

-The Italians already present in Louisiana attempted to form a battalion, called the "Garibaldi Legion" or, alternatively, "Garibaldi Guards": about 170 Italians volunteered.

-There also were Italian companies within regiments from Louisiana, Virginia, Tennessee and Alabama; as well as parts of a company from South Carolina.

 Among the Confederate officer corps, General William B. Taliaferro had some Italian ancestry as a son of the Taliaferro first family of Virginia, descended from Italians in England in the 1500s who settled the Colony of Virginia in the 1600s.
 General P. G. T. Beauregard, a Louisiana Creole, had Italian ancestry via his mother Hélène Judith de Reggio, who hailed from a prominent first family of St. Bernard Parish, Louisiana established in 1747 by her grandfather Francesco Maria de Reggio, an Italian nobleman of the House of Este.